Executive MBA Program

-Redesigned in Fall 2008, the program has been enhanced with what is referred to as the “Cutting Edge Immersion” experience.
+Redesigned in Fall 2008, the program has been enhanced with our “Cutting Edge Immersion” experience.
 Students have the opportunity to connect with Silicon Valley companies that are globally renowned for being on the forefront of business practices.
 Students work directly with key decision-makers, review the results, and debrief with corporate executives.
 The forward-thinking management techniques taught in Cutting Edge Immersion will appear in someone’s textbook several years down the road—but our students get to understand these management techniques both first-hand and first.

-To be admitted to the Executive MBA program, the applicant must have 10-plus years of full-time work experience and a record of accomplishment leading people, projects, or programs.
+To be admitted to the Executive MBA program, the applicant must have 8-plus years of full-time work experience and a record of accomplishment leading people, projects, or programs.
 Strong applicants will be those who already hold the kind of leadership positions that many people attending conventional MBA programs hope to attain.
-Successful applicants also will show a high degree of academic aptitude as measured by the GMAT or GRE exam and prior course work; however, no prior business education is necessary.
+Successful applicants also will show a high degree of academic aptitude as measured by prior course work; however, no prior business education is necessary.
 Admission is in the fall term only.